Honduras/Guatemala/Belize

 Afternoon:

-We'll ride back to the hotel and have some free time to enjoy independent explorations in Antigua.
-In the late afternoon we’ll regroup at the hotel for a pre-dinner presentation on Maya spirituality including a reenactment of a religious ceremony.
-Religious rituals were an integral part of Maya culture.
+We'll ride back to the hotel and have a bit of time to rest and freshen up.
+Later we will board a bus and ride a few blocks to a historic building in preparation for a presentation on Maya spirituality, including the reenactment of a religious ceremony.
+Religious rituals were an integral part of Mayan culture.
 A period of fasting signaled the start of preparations; the ceremony itself usually began with purification rites followed by prayers, chanting, ritual dancing, and the burning of incense.

 Dinner: